What You Need to Know Before Investing In a CD (Including the Best CD Rates Online Today)…

-If you’re a spender, one advantage of choosing a CD is that your money becomes temporarily inaccessible, so you’re unable to withdraw it to make and impulse purchase (unless you’re willing to pay a penalty).
+If you are a spender, one advantage of choosing a CD is that your money becomes temporarily inaccessible, so you’re unable to withdraw it to make an impulse purchase (unless you're willing to pay a penalty).
 Storing your money in a CD can be a good way to force yourself to save, so long as you don’t have an immediate need for the money.

 Disadvantages of a CD Investment

 While the higher APY makes CDs an attractive choice, you must remember what you’re sacrificing in the process: liquidity.
 This presents a challenge as far as opportunity cost goes because you have to decide how long you're willing to tie up your money in exchange for pursuing the highest interest rates available.

 Additionally, like any savings account, you need to watch out for penalties and minimums.

 While you can find some CDs without minimum opening requirements, there are still many that require over $500 or $1,000 to open.